 It may take a few visits prior to your departure of me working with your pet to ensure we are both comfortable with their care while you are away.
-I do not charge extra for the care of these pets unless extra time beyond the standard stop by or overnight averages is exceeded or necessary.
+We do not charge extra for the care of these pets unless extra time beyond the standard stop by or overnight averages is exceeded or necessary.
 The initial consultation as always is free.
 Any additional visits to your home after to meet with you or work with your pets is subject to the standard stop by rate.

-I am only willing to work with a pet & it’s owner under the following circumstance.
+Shannon is only willing to work with a pet & it’s owner under the following circumstance.
 The pet owner MUST be willing to acknowledge, except, and work to improve or properly care for their pets “Special Needs”.

-I work under the philosophy “There is no such thing as a bad pet, only bad owners”.
+Shannon works under the philosophy “There is no such thing as a bad pet, only bad owners”.
 Pets do things for a reason.
 Once you understand and respect their reasoning you are better able to work together with them.